When Float imported your data we pulled across your full chart of accounts, line by line and row by row. Let’s simplify your view.

 - Now return to your Cashflow tab

-- You will see a row called “Office Costs” which will expand when you click on it.
+- You will see a row called “Office Costs” which will expand when you click on it – the high-level budget view of this group will be made up of all of the budget categories added to the group.
 If it hasn’t come through, try refreshing your page.

-We’ve designed Float to help tell you exactly how much cash your business will have over the coming days, weeks and months in a way that cuts out the noise.
-By grouping your outgoings in this way, you can get a very quick, top-level overview of your incomings and outgoings as well as have the ability to drill deeper when you want to.
+We’ve designed Float to help tell you exactly how much cash your business will have over the coming days, weeks, and months in a way that cuts out the noise.
+By grouping your outgoings in this way, you can get a very quick, top-level overview of your incomings and outgoings – whilst still allowing you to have the ability to drill deeper when you want to.

 If you want to see a category in Float that does not appear in your chart of accounts, you will first have to create a new category in your accounting platform and it will appear in Float after the next import.